yeyuan98/punctaTracker/README.md

 ## Installation

 This plugin is available on an unlisted ImageJ2 update site.
 Following these [steps](https://imagej.net/update-sites/following) to get the plugin.
 You need to install *all* files in the site for the plugin to work properly.
-You can find the plugin under Plugins/punctaTracker.
+You can find the plugin under Puncta Tracker in the Plugins menu.

 ImageJ update site: https://sites.imagej.net/Yuanye1998/